 Applicants are encouraged to visit the campus and experience firsthand the many opportunities available at Mount Mary University.
-Individuals wishing to visit campus are encouraged to contact the Admission Office at (414) 930-3024 or (800) 321-6265, or schedule online at mymary.edu/visit.
+Individuals wishing to visit campus are encouraged to contact the Admission Office at (414) 930-3024 or schedule online at mymary.edu/visit.
 Student led-tours of the campus are offered Monday through Friday as well as select Saturdays.
 Appointments made in advance are strongly encouraged.